ZT-HT/Clustering_minCEntropy/README.md

 # Modified minCEntropy clustering: partitional clustering using the minimum conditional Entropy objective for image segmentation

+Please cite the reference below when using this software:

+Tirandaz Z, Croucher M. Modified minCEntropy clustering: partitional clustering using the minimum conditional Entropy objective for image segmentation.
+Submitted, 2022

 This repository contains the software used in the paper entitled "Efficient human estimates of relevant colors of paintings" (Publication in progress).
 It uses a modified version of the minCEntropy algorithm developed by Xuan Vinh Nguyen [2010] to perform image segmentation.
 The primary difference between this implementation of minCEntropy and the original is that this version is faster and more suited to larger data sets.

 Here is a demonstration of its use for segmenting the image `peppers.png` (which is built into MATLAB) using 12 clusters